-Find out which insurance applies to you
+Which healthcare insurance applies to you

 Healthcare insurance flowchart

-Types of insurances
+Types of healthcare insurance

-Dutch public health insurance
+Dutch public healthcare insurance

 Dutch private health insurance

 Several private insurance companies sell policies designed especially for students and researchers coming to the Netherlands.

 These insurance companies provide an insurance package including healthcare insurance, as well as liability insurance, accident insurance, theft insurance, travel insurance, repatriation insurance and legal aid insurance.
 They provide adequate healthcare cover and information in English.